chen0040/java-glm/README.md

 * urban (input): value = 1 if the "urban" column of the CSV has value "Y" ; 0 otherwise
 * use (output): value = 1 if the "use" column of the CSV has value "Y" ; 0 otherwise

+(Currently csv files and the libsvm format are supported for creating data frame, more option will be added in the future)

 ## Step 2: Create and train the glm against the data frame

 Suppose you want to create logistic regression model from GLM and train the logistic regression model against the data frame